bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 Ans: No matter how fantastic this upgrade is, in a fully decentralised network, all machines have the rights not to upgrade.
 In that case, you are left with a fork, ie a split chain which is highly undesirable.
 Look at what happened to Ethereum Classic and Ethereum due to the [DAO Fork](https://www.coindesk.com/ethereum-executes-blockchain-hard-fork-return-dao-investor-funds/).
 This is a much more serious issue to consider in a public rather than a private chain.

+There are 2 types of fork.

+“Soft" (Soft Fork) changes tighten up the rules - old software will accept all the blocks and transactions created by new software, but the opposite may not be true.
+"Soft" changes do not require the entire network of miners and merchants and users to upgrade or be left behind.

+"Hard" (Hard Fork) changes modify the rules in a way that old, un-upgraded software consider illegal.
+At this point it is much, much more difficult (some might say impossible) to roll out "hard" changes, because they require every miner and merchant and user to upgrade.

+For fork, we have also be careful about [replay attack](https://blockonomi.com/replay-attacks/).

 Short Quiz 1.
 In stack programming, What is the following `2 2 2 2` returns?

 Ans: Based on LIFO, it returns 2